China sets ambitious 5% growth target for 2024

 "It is an important platform for the leadership to communicate its key priorities."

-The first of the "Two Sessions" began on Monday afternoon, and the almost 3,000-member NPC will hold daily sessions until next Monday.
+The first of the "Two Sessions" began on Monday afternoon, and the almost 3,000-member NPC will hold daily sessions until March 11.

-Analysts agree that stuck between deep reforms to restart economic growth and efforts to strengthen the state's power, China's policymakers have little room for manoeuvre.
+Sleet and cloudy skies left delegates shivering under umbrellas as they waited to enter Beijing's Great Hall of the People on Tuesday morning.

-Beijing revised a law dramatically expanding its definition of espionage last year and conducted raids on a string of big-name consulting, research and due diligence firms.
+A contingent of military delegates strode into the vast hall in dress uniforms, while representatives from ethnic minorities arrived in heavily embellished traditional garb.